jijip41/FAC22-Pre-Programme/Technical-spikes/CSS-architecture.md

 ``` .nav--secondary{ ...}```
 <br>
 ``` .nav__header { ...} ```

 ---
 ### CSS?
-- It's difficult to maintain
+- It's difficult to maintain.
+But should keep stylesheets mainainable is important.
+- keep code transparent, sane, and readable;
+- keep stylesheets scalable.

+Syntax and Formatting

+code will always look and feel familiar to all members of the team.